-Mine Action and explosive management activities are part of the fundamental preconditions for human security and human development in emerging post-conflict societies around the world.
+Mine Action and explosive management activities are part of fundamental preconditions for human security and human development in emerging post-conflict societies around the world.

 As such, early introduction of Mine Action and explosive management planning and activities in post-conflict situations provides major benefits and enables humanitarian responses, peacebuilding and post-conflict development.